Asked Questions (FAQs)

 What do I enclose with the class butterfly?

 A. Your butterfly will carry a letter to the student in Mexico describing where your classroom is located.
-It will also hold 2 class pictures and an envelope containing a cluster of life-sized paper monarchs, one from each of your students.
+It will also hold 2 class pictures (of your students, classroom or school) and an envelope containing a cluster of life-sized paper monarchs, one from each of your students.
 You may also include postcards and Spanish messages for the students in Mexico (within the weight limit).

 Can we send a butterfly made out of recycled plastic and “found”